-Investing in the common stock involves risks that are described in the "Risk Factors" section beginning on page 13 of this prospectus.
+Investing in the common stock involves risks that are described in the "Risk Factors" section beginning on page 12 of this prospectus.

 Per Share Total

-Public offering price \$ 12.00 \$60,000,000
+Public offering price \$ \$

-Underwriting discount(1) \$0.84 \$4,200,000
+Underwriting discount(1) \$ \$

-Proceeds, before expenses, to us \$ 11.16 \$55,800,000
+Proceeds, before expenses, to us \$ \$

-(1) We refer you to "Underwriting" beginning on page 173 for additional information regarding underwriting compensation.
+(1) We refer you to "Underwriting" beginning on page 164 for additional information regarding underwriting compensation.

-The underwriters may also exercise their option to purchase up to an additional 750,000 shares from us, at the public offering price, less the underwriting discount, for 30 days after the date of this prospectus.
+The underwriters may also exercise their option to purchase up to an additional the underwriting discount, for 30 days after the date of this prospectus.